Where is Gianfranco Zola now?

 In December 2016, in a move that surprised many, Zola was appointed the new manager of Birmingham City on a two-and-half-year contract.

-Gianfranco Zola also co-owns an Italian gelato and coffee shop situated in Bromley called Unico.
+Away from football Zola co-owns an Italian gelato and coffee shop situated in Bromley called Unico.

 Back to Chelsea